aws-samples/aws-iot-sitewise-bulk-import-example/README.md

-# IoT SiteWise Bulk Import Example
+# AWS IoT SiteWise Bulk Import Example

 ## About this Repo
 This repo provides code samples to test the IoT SiteWise BulkImportJob API.
 Using this repo, you can easily create a sample asset hiearchy for an automobile manufacturer, simulate historical data for a selected period of time, and then import the data into AWS IoT SiteWise.